• info@al-dirassa.com

 • simple administrative documents;

-Step 3: Choose a professional specialization
+Step 3: choose a professional specialization

-• medical translation: reports, instructions, health documents and patient information;
+• Medical translation: reports, instructions, health documents;

-• audiovisual translation: subtitles, videos and conferences;
+• Audiovisual translation: subtitles, videos, conferences;

-• interpreting: meetings, interviews, events and oral communication.
+• Interpreting: meetings, interviews, events, oral support.

-Step 4: Develop general knowledge and Arab culture
+Step 4: develop general knowledge and Arab culture

 • specialized dictionaries;